WZ1117/PC-Patient-Sharing-Networks-HRR-Subnetworks-and-Figures/README.md

 This repo is for anyone who wants to try building and visualizing networks from patient–provider data.
 Includes R code to create provider–provider networks, color by specialty, and plot HRR subnetworks.
 You can use your own dataset or generate synthetic demo data.

 ## What’s here
-- **make_network_and_plot.Rmd** – end-to-end: load → build bipartite/unipartite → attach attributes → plot HRR subnetworks
+- **make_network_and_plot.R** – end-to-end: load → build bipartite/unipartite → attach attributes → plot HRR subnetworks
 - **network_figures/** – output images (created on run)

 ## Expected columns